ayushinav/MT.jl/docs/src/rp/combine_models.md

 ## Bonus example !!

 Sooner or later, you would want to also mix phases in estimating conductivity.
 The logic for constructing the model type and the model is also same.
 We first need to define the mixing type

 ```@example multi_rp
 m_mix = two_phase_modelType(SEO3, Gaillard2008, HS1962_plus())
 ```

 and then construct the multi rock physics type

 ```@example multi_rp
 m = multi_rp_modelType(typeof(m_mix), anharmonic, Nothing, Nothing)
 ```

 and then throw in the parameters

 ```@example multi_rp
 T = (600:1600) .+ 273.0f0
 P = 3.0f0
 ρ = 3300.0f0
 ϕ = 0.1f0

-ps_nt = (; T= T, P= P, ρ = ρ, ϕ = ϕ)
+ps_nt = (; T=T, P=P, ρ=ρ, ϕ=ϕ)
 model = m(ps_nt)
 nothing # hide
 ```

 and then as usual get the response

 ```@example multi_rp
 resp = forward(model, [])
 nothing # hide